ibm-filenet-cncf/filenet-sample-org/README.md

 # IBM FileNet DevOps

 This sample repository defines a preferred structure for a OpenShift Kubernetes deployment of IBM FileNet.

-This is a work-in-progress.
+It uses this README.md file together with the [docs folder](./xdocs) and [images folder](/xdocs/images/) to include documentation.